Kirtley F. Mather

 Kirtley Fletcher Mather (February 13, 1888 – May 5, 1978) was an American geologist and faculty member at Harvard University.
-An expert on petroleum geology and mineralogy, Mather was a prominent scholar, advocate for academic freedom, social activist, and critic of McCarthyism.
-He is known for his efforts to harmonize the dialogue between science and religion, his role in the Scopes "Monkey Trial", his faith-based liberal activism, support for adult education programs and advocacy for civil liberties.
+An expert on petroleum geology and mineralogy, Mather was a scholar, advocate for academic freedom, social activist, and critic of McCarthyism.
+He worked to harmonize the dialogue between science and religion, played a role in the Scopes "Monkey Trial", supported adult education programs and advocated for civil liberties.

 Early life

-Kirtley Mather was the second of six children born to William Green Mather (1855–1937) and Julia Sabrina King (1860–1938).
+Kirtley Mather was the second of six children born to William Green Mather and Julia Sabrina King.
 William Mather was the son of a Baptist minister.
 Mather is related to Increase and Cotton Mather, well known New England Puritan ministers.
 They are all directly descended from Rev. Richard Mather.
-The family’s religious heritage would be significant in forming young Mather’s social conscience.
+The family's religious heritage would be significant in forming young Mather's social conscience.

 Mather was born and grew up in Chicago, Illinois and graduated from South Chicago High School in 1904.
 After completing his first two years of undergraduate studies at the University of Chicago, he transferred to Denison University, where the school had a strong Baptist heritage and his older brother was a student.
 After graduating from Denison in 1909, he returned to the University of Chicago, where he completed his Ph.D. degree in 1915.